How does today’s low-carbon transition compare with past industrial restructuring?

 While previous experiences of industrial restructuring hold many lessons learnt, the low-carbon transition may be different in that it is driven by environmental policy.
 In the past transitions, in contrast, the decline of certain sectors was driven mainly by changes in global market conditions or technology.
 The policy-driven nature of the low-carbon transition may imply different social acceptability, and may possibly lead to stronger resistance from the segments of the society that are – or perceive to be - negatively affected by such policies.
 The key challenge for governments is to ensure a “just transition” with inclusive solutions for the affected workers, firms and regions.

-This week, the OECD’s 2018 Green Growth and Sustainable Development Forum held in conjunction with the Sixth Green Growth Knowledge Platform (GGKP) Annual Conference will explore how to ensure that the green transition does not leave certain communities, regions or workers behind.
+The OECD’s 2018 Green Growth and Sustainable Development Forum held in conjunction with the Sixth Green Growth Knowledge Platform (GGKP) Annual Conference explored how to ensure that the green transition does not leave certain communities, regions, or workers behind.
 What best practises do previous restructuring experiences highlight?
 Which pitfalls should be avoided?
 What are the main opportunities and risks generated by the green low-carbon transition for workers, firms and households?
 What determines social acceptability and public perception of the green transition in the post-truth world?
-The Forum will discuss these topics with many distinguished speakers, including Professor Nick Stern, Professor Olivier Deschenes and Mr. Norbert Kurilla, State Secretary of the Slovak Ministry of Environment.
+The Forum discussed these topics with many distinguished speakers, including Professor Nick Stern, Professor Olivier Deschenes, and Mr. Norbert Kurilla, State Secretary of the Slovak Ministry of Environment.

 The opinions expressed herein are solely those of the authors and do not necessarily reflect the official views of the GGKP or its Partners.